cse264/final-project-f24-asd825/README.md

  * Backend: Node/Express.js - Axios - Passport.js
  * Database : PostgreSQL with Neon
  * API: TMDB to fetch movie data

+ ## User Story:
+ The Movies/TV Shows Platform allows users to sign in or sign up, with an option for admin login.
+Once logged in, users are directed to the homepage, where they can view trending and top-rated movies, along with their watchlist.
+A search bar lets users find specific movies, and upon selecting a title, they are taken to the movie page, where they can see movie information, rate it, and add it to their watchlist.
+Users can manage their watchlist and profile through dedicated pages.
+Admins have the ability to manage the Users.